Admission Requirements

 The following courses will be required as prerequisite courses from the student's undergraduate career:

-• Kinesiology and Biomechanics (combined or separate courses at the 300+ level) OR 200 level (or higher)
+• Structural Kinesiology AND Biomechanics/Pathomechanics (combined or separate courses at the 300+ level).
+A 200 level or higher physics course may substitute for the biomechanics/Pathomechanics course.

 • Exercise Physiology course